 Sure, a lot of us practice guitar sitting on the couch in front of the TV also, but the repetitive nature of practice can start to become a problem for the other residents of your home.
 Because of this, I’ve found it is always best to have a dedicated practice area or home studio.
 And, besides, if you do happen to find yourself practicing on the couch, tone probably isn’t the main priority as opposed to developing muscle memory.

 So, what makes a great rehearsal room or home studio?

-In any case, if you do have options you should be aware that there’s far more to a great sounding room than using acoustic treatment products.
-All environments influence sound e.g. the size and shape of the room, height of the ceilings, materials used e.g. plaster or brick walls, ceiling and floor, along with what’s actually in the room e.g. furniture.
+In any case, if you do have options you should be aware that there’s far more to a great-sounding room than using acoustic treatment products.
+All environments influence sound e.g. the size and shape of the room, the height of the ceilings, materials used e.g. plaster or brick walls, ceiling, and floor, along with what’s actually in the room e.g. furniture.
 Basically, everything about the room will have an impact on what you hear.

 The term ‘acoustics‘ refers to the science of sound and this includes:

 - How sound travels from the source (e.g. the acoustic guitar) around a room